 Running X11 Applications Remotely

-The easiest way to run X11 applications at home, and the method we recommend, is to use SSH forwarding to forward X11 applications to your local X server.
+If this is not a preferable method for you the options below are also available though they require more effort.
+Through SSH forwarding you may forward X11 applications to your local X server.
 To do this, you will need two applications — an X server, and an SSH terminal application.

 Windows X11 Servers

 - X-Win32 – Most commonly used X server for windows, fairly priced with an educational discount.

 - Exceed – Another popular X server, stable, full featured, and equipped with many extra tools.

 - Cygwin/XFree86 – Free, though the Windows port of XFree86 is still very much in development, and does not run properly on many configurations.
 Also required is a decent understanding of UNIX and setting up XFree86.
 Still, for free you can always give it a try.